-There’s enough progress to show it’s possible, but when is another question.
+There’s enough progress to show that personalized medicine, also known as precision medicine, is possible, but when is another question.

 Medical researchers love to discuss and dissect personalized medicine with an evangelical fervor.
 It’s hard to blame them.
 The promise of having your health, present and future, pinpointed down to your DNA is tantalizing.

 Advances in technology already have the cost of doing personal genome sequencing down to $1,000, which brings personalized medicine closer.

 But so far, personalized medicine’s reach seems to exceed its grasp.
 Mostly, it has made for some lively and sometimes contentious debate.
 That usually occurs between the true believers who want something to happen so bad they can taste it, and skeptics who equate it to snake oil.

 “There will be a day, (medical researchers) say, when we will all carry our genomes around on a thumb drive, but the hurdles, fiscal and otherwise, have proven difficult to overcome,” says scientist-turned-journalist Lauren Gravitz.

 Even with the $1,000 human genome sequencing, a bargain compared to $100 million 15 years ago, and a quick turn around, “it’s not quite enough,” she says.

 “Not only is it still too pricey for everyday use, but once that genome has been sequenced it also has to be mapped and analyzed.
 What to do with the resulting data is another problem.”
 Because of its storage size, about 400GB per genome, storage at even $1 per gigabyte has prohibitive costs.
 For perspective, many people have laptops with a storage capacity of 250GB, and that’s plenty — for everyday computer use.